Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_terraform/guide.en-gb.md

 ---
 title: Object Storage - Manage an Object Storage bucket with Terraform
-updated: 2025-04-10
+updated: 2025-05-05
 ---

 ## Objective

-This tutorial will help you automate and orchestrate actions to use the [Object Storage](/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage) - S3 API with Terraform.
-Terraform is an open source tool for orchestrating the provisioning and provisioning of resources.
+This tutorial will help you automate and orchestrate actions to use the [Object Storage](/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage) - S3* API with Terraform.
+Terraform is an open source tool for orchestrating the provisioning of resources.

 ## Requirements